 It is a cake for gluttons like me who’d rather have a couple of slices than just one.
-It’s gluten free, the divine tasting ground almonds more than filling the traditional boots normally filled by flour and it’s senza the butter; we’re using ricotta after all and in central Italy so no need to add extra fat!
+It’s gluten-free, the divine tasting ground almonds more than filling for the traditional boots normally filled with flour and it’s senza butter, instead using ricotta after all we’re in central Italy so no need to add extra fat!

-Almond Lemon & Ricotta Cake
+Almond, Lemon and Ricotta Cake

-240 g Ground Almonds
+- 240 g Blanched Almonds

-1 tsp Baking Powder
+- 2 tsp Gluten-Free Baking Powder

-3 Eggs separated
+- 3 Eggs Separated

-420 g Ricotta
+- 370 g Ricotta

-Preheat the oven to 175C
+- Preheat the oven to 175C

-In a food processor grind your almonds if you haven’t been able to get ground almonds with the baking powder, salt and sugar and add to a bowl.
+- In a food processor grind your almonds if you haven’t been able to get ground almonds with the baking powder, salt and sugar and add to a bowl.

-Whisk your egg whites till they form soft peaks and then fold this into your ricotta & almond mix.
+- Whisk your egg whites till they form soft peaks and then fold this into your ricotta & almond mix.